skillrepos/ai-sdlc/labs.md

 <br><br>

 3. As this runs, if you encounter points where Copilot wants to run commands in the terminal and/or offers a "Continue" button, go ahead and accept that.
+Or if it offers an "Allow" button, you can click on that.
 If it simply notes commands and stops, go ahead and copy and paste those into the terminal and run them.

 ![Continue to execute command](./images/sdlc30.png?raw=true "Continue to execute command")